-Be sure to move the Diesel Burner switch on the interior switch panel to the OFF position and disconnect the burner's power supply before detaching the burner from the Aqua-Hot.
+Be sure to turn the Diesel Burner on the LCD display screen to OFF and disconnect the burner's power supply before detaching the burner from the Aqua-Hot.
 Failure to turn off the burner and disconnect power could result in serious bodily injury.